philipturner/molecular-renderer/Documentation/HDL.md

 Instantiates a previously designed object.
 If called inside an `Affine`, the instance's atoms may be rotated or translated.
 This may be called either inside an `Affine`, or at the top-level scope of a `Lattice` or `Solid`.

+> TODO: Extend this operation to accept raw atom positions, for example from strained shell structures.

 ```swift
 Reflect { Vector }
 ```